Check out our review of Udacity to learn more about their offerings, costs, and student reviews.

 As an educational program, there are a fair number of alternatives to Udacity.

 - Students can check out Springboard, which is a similar online learning platform with lots of options.
 Learn more about Springboard in our review.

-- Similarly, there is Coursera, Treehouse, Interaction Design Foundation, and Pluralsight, which provide a large variety of courses for low costs.
+- Likewise, there is Coursera, Treehouse, Interaction Design Foundation, and Pluralsight, which provide a large variety of courses for low costs.

-- Udemy is an online learning platform with over 100,000 online video courses in a wide variety of topics.
+- Another option is Udemy, which is an online learning platform with over 100,000 online video courses in a wide variety of topics.
 Udemy students can pick & choose the classes, often paying around $10 per class.

 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.